-This has another important effect.
-The moon exerts a retarding torque on those tidal bulges.
+This has another important result.
+The moon's gravitational attraction exerts a retarding torque on those tidal bulges.
 This is in a direction to gradually slow the earth's rotation.
-And the bulges exert an opposite torque on the moon, increasing its distance from earth, and therefore reducing its velocity, as required by the law of conservation of angular momentum.
+The bulges also exert an opposite torque on the moon, gradually increasing its distance from earth, and therefore reducing its velocity, as required by the law of conservation of angular momentum.

 Often textbooks say something like this:

-The moon pulls the ocean on the near side of the earth more than it pulls on the center of the earth.
-The pull on the ocean at the far side of the earth is smaller still.
+The moon's pull on objects on the near side of the earth is greater than on the center of the earth.
+Its pull on objects at the far side of the earth is smaller still.
 This causes the near ocean to accelerate toward the moon most, the center of the earth less, and the far ocean still less.
 The result is that the earth elongates slightly along the earth-moon line.This conjures images of motion of parts of the earth moving continually toward the moon.
 But in the actual situation, the earth and moon remain a nearly constant distance apart; and this distance doesn't change appreciably during a lunar cycle.

 This "differential pulling" language exists in textbooks in several forms.
 Sometimes the phrase "is pulled more" or even "falls toward the moon faster" is used.
 All begin with the assumption that earth and moon are in a state of continually falling toward each other, and that's a correct statement, though not likely to be clearly understood by students.
-But if this "falling" is continual, then the "pulling" refereed to in the example above is continual also.
-Now they bring in acceleration, and say that the lunar side of the earth accelerates most, the opposite side least.
-So, the student reasonably infers, the acceleration difference is continual.
+But if this "falling" is continual, then the "pulling" refered to in the example above is continual also.
+Then these texts bring in acceleration, and say that the lunar side of the earth accelerates most, the opposite side least.
+So, the student reasonably infers that the acceleration difference is continual.

 Now if two bodies move in the same direction, the one with greater velocity will move more and more ahead of the other one.
 It's gain is even greater if the lead one has greater acceleration.
 If this "explanatory" language were to be believed as applying to the earth, the earth would continually stretch until it is torn apart.

-This explanation goes astray because it doesn't acknowledge (1) the earth's own gravitational field and (2) tensile forces in the body of the earth.
+This explanation goes astray because it doesn't acknowledge (1) the earth's own gravitational field acting to preserve the earth's approximately "round" profile and (2) tensile forces in the body of the earth.
 Also, it uses "force" language, without adhering to the fundamental principle of doing force problems: You must account for and include all forces acting on the body in question.

 And, we suspect, the authors of these explanations may themselves have been misled by a misunderstanding of rotation and centripetal and centrifugal forces.

-The moon's gravitational forces act in two ways on the earth:
+The moon's gravitational force acts in two ways on the earth:

 Since the earth's axial rotation affects only the "baseline" level of land and water, against which tidal variations are referenced, a discussion of tides does not need to mention centrifugal forces.
 That only invites confusion and misconceptions.
 Centrifugal forces are not tidal (tide-raising) forces.
-In a rotating coordinate system the centrifugal force of moon on earth is constant in size and direction over the volume of the earth, therefore it has no tide associated with it.
+In a rotating coordinate system the centrifugal forces of moon on earth are of constant in size and direction over the volume of the earth at any time, therefore they can't raise tides.

 The folks who do tidal measurements don't get into the physics theory much.
-Tide tables are constructed from past measurements and computer modeling that does not take underlying theory much into account.
-It is much like the pretty weather maps you see on TV, computer generated without a detailed use of all the physical details.
-The task is just too complicated for even our best computers, and the data fed into them is far from the quality and completeness we'd need.
+Tide tables are constructed from past measurements and computer modeling that does not usually take underlying theory into account.
+It is much like the pretty weather maps you see on TV, computer generated without any detailed use of all the physical details.
+The task is just too complicated for even our largest computers, and the data fed into them is far from the quality and completeness we'd need.

 You might think that with global positioning satellites we'd know the measurements of water and land tides accurate to a fraction of a smidgen.
 You'd be wrong.
 If you check the research papers of the folks who do this, you see that they are still dissatisfied with the reliability of such data even over small geographic regions.
 We can map the surface of land to within a meter this way, and get relative height measurements equally well, but absolute height measurements relative to the center of the earth are much poorer.
 Many of the numbers you see tossed about in elementary level books are copied from other elementary level books, without independent checking and without inquiring whether they were guestimates from theory or from actual measurement.